- Campus Offices

 News & Updates

-- The Federal Executive Level II Salary Cap has changed effective January 2017.
+- The Federal Executive Level II Salary Cap has changed effective January 8, 2017.
 The NEW Amount is $187,000.
-This is anticipated to affect all new NIH awards and some DHHS and Department of Justice awards.
-Still waiting on an announcement from NIH on the Salary Cap.
+This will affect all new NIH awards and some DHHS and Department of Justice awards.

 - New guidelines regarding the Vertebrate Animals Section of proposals has been simplified and is in place - NOT-OD-16-006.